Updated: Feb 16

-If you’re in the field of animal rescue, then you should know that an animal is in trouble as soon as a person contacts your animal rescue to express interest in surrendering their pet.
+If you’re in the field of animal rescue, then you probably know that an animal is usually in trouble as soon as someone contacts your animal rescue to express interest in surrendering their pet.

 Even outside of the animal rescue community, there’s still a big stigma surrounding pet owners who surrender their pets.

 It’s not uncommon to hear pet owners say things like “I could never surrender my pet.”
-Most of these pet owners are serious.
-Pets are like family.
+Most of these pet owners are telling the truth.
+Their pets are like family.

 But if that's the case, then why do some pet owners still choose to surrender their pets to animal shelters?
 We're about to tell you!